-- 1. The Appointing Authority or designee with the responsibility of granting sick leave will monitor sick leave usage and identify any detectable patterns or concerns related to sick leave usage.
-If concerns are identified, the matter will be referred to the Chief Human Resources Officer for further investigation. - 2.
-The Chief Human Resources Officer will review the patterns or concerns related to sick leave usage identified by the Appointing Authority.
+1. The Appointing Authority or designee with the responsibility of granting sick leave will monitor sick leave usage and identify any detectable patterns or concerns related to sick leave usage.
+If concerns are identified, the matter will be referred to the Chief Human Resources Officer for further investigation.

+2. The Chief Human Resources Officer will review the patterns or concerns related to sick leave usage identified by the Appointing Authority.
 Any known mitigating circumstances will be identified.
-Mitigating factors include, but are not limited to, leave taken under FMLA, medical/dental procedures or miscoded hours. - 3.
-As appropriate, the Chief Human Resources Officer may initiate an investigation or inquiry into the use of sick leave, which may include a discussion with the employee. - 4.
-After the investigation, the Chief Human Resources Officer will determine if there is reason to believe that the employee is abusing or misusing their sick leave accrual benefits.
+Mitigating factors include, but are not limited to, leave taken under FMLA, medical/dental procedures or miscoded hours.

+3. As appropriate, the Chief Human Resources Officer may initiate an investigation or inquiry into the use of sick leave, which may include a discussion with the employee.

+4. After the investigation, the Chief Human Resources Officer will determine if there is reason to believe that the employee is abusing or misusing their sick leave accrual benefits.

+These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".